 The Headmaster is available to assist students with a wide range of personal concerns, including social, family, or emotional issues, and substance abuse.
-The academy also contract with a licensed counselor to work with students that are referred for services by the Headmaster and with approval from the student's parents.
-The services of this counselor are limited to students who are experiencing struggles outside of school that are impacting their ability to flourish at school.
+The academy also staffs a licensed counselor to work with students that are referred for services by a faculty member or administration team and with approval from the student's parents.
+The services of this counselor are limited to students who are experiencing struggles that are impacting their ability to flourish at school.
 The Headmaster may also provide information about community resources to address these concerns.
-A student who wishes to meet with the Headmaster should set an appointment through the Office Manager.
+A student who wishes to meet with the Headmaster should set an appointment through the aid of a teacher or a parent.

-Please note: The Academy will not conduct a psychological examination, test, or treatment without first obtaining the parent's written consent, unless required by state or federal law for special education purposes or by the Texas Education Agency for child abuse investigations and report
+Please note: The Academy will not conduct a psychological examination, test, or treatment without first obtaining the parent's written consent, unless required by state or federal law for special education purposes or by the Texas Education Agency for child abuse investigations and report.